sunyu0410/PyRegPipe/README.md

 # PyRegPipe
 The automatic registration framework using Python for 3D Slicer, developed for the BiRT project.

-Maintained by Yu Sun, yu.sun@sydney.edu.au
+Developed and maintained by [Yu Sun](mailto:yu.sun@sydney.edu.au).
+No Python objectas are harmed during the development phase.

-## Design
+## Reference
 This framework utilises the Python environment in 3D Slicer for automating the registration steps developed by Reynolds, *et al*.

 > `Med Phys.
 2015 Dec;42(12):7078-89. doi: 10.1118/1.4935343.`